Arthur Snowden (cricketer): Early life and education

 Snowden was born at Broadstairs in Kent, the oldest child of Augusta and the Reverend Harcourt Snowden.
 His father founded and ran Hildersham House school, a private school for boys in Broadstairs, and Snowden attended the school before moving to Rugby School aged 13.
 He played cricket for the school First XI between 1901 and 1903 and was captain in his final year.
 In October 1903 Snowden went up to Trinity College, Oxford, gaining a degree and, in 1910, a master's degree.
 He became a school teacher at Hildersham House.

 Cricket career

-After playing successfully at school, Snowden made his first-class cricket debut in May 1905 for Oxford University against a Gentlemen of England side at the University Parks in Oxford.
+After playing successfully at school, Snowden made his first-class cricket debut in May 1905 for Oxford University against the Gentlemen of England at the University Parks in Oxford.
 He played three first-class matches for the university in 1905 but was not awarded a Blue.
-After first appearing for the Kent County Cricket Club Second XI in 1908, he made three further first-class appearances in 1911 and 1912, once for Kent against the touring Indian side and twice for MCC.
+After first appearing for the Kent County Cricket Club Second XI in 1908, he made three further first-class appearances in 1911 and 1912, once for Kent against the Indian tourists, and twice for Marylebone Cricket Club (MCC).
 He played for Kent Second XI between 1911 and 1914 in the Minor Counties Championship but was generally restricted to playing cricket during school holidays by his job.

 He played occasional matches for teams such as Old Rugbeians, Free Foresters and Band of Brothers until the 1930s.
 He was Kent's librarian towards the end of his life.